clydemcqueen/flock2/README.md

 ### 2. Set up your Python environment

-Use your favorite Python package manager to set up Python 3.6 and the following packages:
+Use your favorite Python package manager to set up Python 3.6+ and the following packages:

 * numpy 1.15.2
-* opencv-python 3.4.3.18
-* opencv-contrib-python 3.4.3.18
 * transformations 2018.9.5

-TODO remove Python OpenCV dependency

 ### 3. Set up your ROS environment